NicMac Beauty Photography

-Beauty photography for the business had to match the look and feel of the light pastel colours of the company brand.
+Beauty photography for the business (a specialist niche within commercial photography) had to match the look and feel of the light pastel colours of the company brand.
 All of the makeup must jump out of the image as vibrant and saturated.
 There would also be product shots of the colours as well as the cardboard palettes, both empty and full.

 Our initial work led to us identifying the key elements that I needed to capture, the colour palette, and even an initial look at how the images would be used on the new website.

 One area of discussion was the processing of the skin of the models.
 Traditionally, beauty photography (and in particular, makeup) is processed to perfection.
 Flawless skin, seamless transitions between shows and light, and, of course, beautiful models.
 There has been a growing trend to move away from this to a more natural style of beauty photography.

 To fit in with the values and brand of the company, we decided that processing should be "natural".
 In retouching terms, this equates to minor dodge and burn (reduction of skin colour variation) while retaining skin tone-i.e., no plastic people!

 Our models were friends of owner Nicola and both had beautiful natural skin to start with, making my job much easier.

 All images were created in a single day: product, scene, and facial shots.
 From about 1100 images captured, we curated a smaller finished image library for Nicmac Beauty to use in all of their marketing.
 Click here to visit the NicMac Beauty website.